-- a. ensure that grades reflect proficiency in the content and the assessment, - b. record grades in PowerSchool within 5 school days of the assignment due date (except in the case of dual enrollment classes where a 24-hour turnaround is required), - c. not use grades in a punitive manner, - d. assign the initial score earned for an assignment or assessment on which the student made a concerted attempt; - e. assign an initial score of zero (0) to an assignment or assessment on which a student made no attempt or was missing. - f. implement the following guidelines related to formal assessments: - Assessments should be curriculum-based and measure students' level of proficiency on specific learning objectives, - ii.
+- a. ensure that grades reflect proficiency in the content and the assessment, - b. record grades in PowerSchool within 5 school days of the assignment due date (except in the case of dual enrollment classes where a 24-hour turnaround is required), - c. not use grades in a punitive manner, pre-tests will not be used for grading purposes. - d. assign the initial score earned for an assignment or assessment on which the student made a concerted attempt; - e. assign an initial score of zero (0) to an assignment or assessment on which a student made no attempt or was missing. - f. implement the following guidelines related to formal assessments:

+- i.
+Assessments should be curriculum-based and measure students' level of proficiency on specific learning objectives, - ii.
 Additional practice and help will be provided for students who do not achieve proficiency (80%).